 - Add dry ingredients to wet ingredients in batches, scraping sides as you go until everything is mixed together.
 Chill dough in refrigerator at least 30 minutes.

-- Put 2 Tbsp. sugar in small bowl for dipping.
+- Preheat oven to 350°.
+Put 2 Tbsp. sugar in small bowl for dipping.
 Also, have small bowl with tap water and teaspoon in it.

 - Roll dough into balls the size of large walnuts.
 Dip tops in sugar and place sugar-side up on prepared cookie sheet 3" apart.
 Sprinkle each cookie with 2-3 drops water to produce a crackled surface.